 Stanford Woods Institute for the Environment

-Assistant Professor of Earth System Science, by courtesy, of Geophysics and Center Fellow, by courtesy, at the Woods Institute for the Environment
+Assistant Professor of Earth System Science, by courtesy, of Geophysics, of Oceans and Center Fellow, by courtesy, at the Woods Institute for the Environment

 BioEarle Wilson is an assistant professor in the Department of Earth System Science.
 He is a physical oceanographer who studies ocean dynamics at high latitudes and their far-reaching impacts on the global climate.
 He is particularly interested in the circulation of the Southern Ocean and its interactions with the cryosphere (i.e., sea ice and marine-terminating glaciers).
 Dr. Wilson and his group explore these research questions using various tools and methods, ranging from in situ ocean observations and idealized numerical models.